-The Final Rule provides that SIDA Security measures must be extended to secured areas and air operations areas that are regularly used to load cargo on, or unload cargo from, an aircraft operated under a full program or a full all-cargo program.
-It goes on to say: Each airport security program will specify the limits of the cargo operations area to be included in a SIDA, subject to review and approval by TSA.
+The Final Rule provides that SIDA security measures must be extended to secured areas and air operations areas that are regularly used to load cargo on, or unload cargo from, an aircraft operated under a full program or a full all-cargo program.
+It further requires that each airport security program will specify the limits of the cargo operations area to be included in a SIDA, subject to review and approval by TSA.

-ALPA was disappointed to learn that at some airports where the Final Rule requires that SIDA requirements be extended to cargo areas, certain air operations areas used by all-cargo airliners have not been made part of the SIDA.
+ALPA has been disappointed to learn that at some airports where the Final Rule requires that SIDA requirements be extended to cargo areas, certain air operations areas used by all-cargo airliners have not been made part of the SIDA.
 ALPA urges the TSA to apply a strict interpretation and enforcement policy related to the SIDA requirements specified in the Final Rule.